JosephABudd/kickzig/README.md

 * The front-end screens are simpler and easier to use.
 * The closing down process logs the error info if there is an error.
 * Added the **content panel** which is only used as content for a tab.
-* Started new Tab-bars:
+* Completed new Tab-bars:
   * Each Tab is a type.
 So there can be multiple instances of each Tab.
   * For content, a Tab can use it's own panel or it can use a separate panel-screen or content-screen (same thing).
   * Tabs can be added to and removed from tab-bars.
   * Tab-bar Options:
     * .direction: can be .vertical or .horizontal.
+Default is .horizontal.
     * .toggle_direction: if true then the user can toggle the direction.
+Default is true.
+    * .tabs_movable: if true the user can move tabs around.
+Default is true.
+    * .tabs_closable: if true the user can close tabs.
+Default is true.
+  * Tab options:
+    * .movable: If set overrides the Tab-bar setting.
+Default is unset.
+    * .closable: If set overrides the Tab-bar setting.
+Default is unset.

 ### To do.
 The next big steps are